A CAMP WITH A RICH HISTORY

 Connecting History and Place

 Along with honoring the beloved mascot, we felt it was important to incorporate the host school’s shield in the new logo.
 Another key factor was that the final mark would need to appeal to boys and girls ages three to 18.
 The end result is a friendly shield-shaped owl.
-The identity standards included an extension of the color and type palette we developed for Nobles Magazine.
+The identity standards included an extension of the color and type palette we developed for Noble and Greenough School.

 Meeting People Where They Are